Satyambhardwaj59/DevConnect-Backend/homeWork.md

 - Create POST /singup API to add data to database
 - Push some documents using API calls from postman
 - Error Handling using try , catch

+#EP-07

+- JS Object vs JSON (difference)
+- Add The express.json() middleware to your code
+- Make your signup API dynamic to recive data from the end user